Sensational local pasta places and a recommended dish from each.

 Simple repast- every penny it cost was earned during a really good day.
 Happy and grateful to be among dear friends at one of my town’s best sources of sustenance. #roccoslittlechicago #tucson #food #singersongwriter #yankmecrankmeimdead #friends #good #goodstuff #goodpeople #goodtimes

 This neighborhood pizza and pasta joint is famous for Chicago-style stuffed pizzas.
-They’re also known to dish up homemade pasta with a simple garlic-oil sauce and serve it with garlic bread.
-The pasta is perfectly cooked and makes for a hearty meal.
+They also dish up a drool-worthy homemade pasta dish with a simple garlic-oil sauce and serve it with garlic bread.

 For more information, visit roccoslittlechicago.com.